 These office noise problems are best dealt with using a SoundEar Noise Warning Sign.
 Mounted on the wall at key positions, the SoundEar's mere presence will remind people to keep their voices down to a reasonable level.
 Should they forget, it lights up as a reminder, giving a very clear message.

 Good communications is clearly extremely important in a classroom, so high noise levels are not desirable.
 After (trying to) keep quiet in a classroom for much of the morning, the cafeteria can seem like a good place to release some energy, although not all present will agree.
 And finally, a gentle reminder to keep voices low in a library can take away the need to verbally remind people where they are.

 Mounting a SoundEar Noise Sign in a prominent position in the class room, cafeteria and library will give a clear reminder.
 The noise level at which the sign lights up can be set accordingly: low sound level for the library, slightly higher for the classroom and a little more forgiving in the cafeteria.

 The SoundEar II mounts on the wall on a single screw - see our Installation page for more details.
-The SoundEar itself is low voltage, taking power from a plug-top adapter to ensure safety.
+It comes complete with a power adapter, which provides the safe low voltage that the noise sign requires.

 Music from pubs, clubs, discos and even restaurants and hotels can cause problems for local residents and be at dangerous levels for staff.
 The SoundEar II Noise Sign is the perfect solution to keeping control of the noise and monitoring the effectiveness of controls.